-The second thing to note is that we have inserted a space followed by a forward slash (solidus) immediately before the closing angle bracket.
-This is an XHTML convention which we have chosen to adopt for HTML5 tags that do not require a closing tag - sometimes known as self-closing tags.
+The second thing to note is that, in previous versions of these pages, we have inserted a space followed by a forward slash (solidus) immediately before the closing angle bracket.
+This is an XHTML convention which we chose to adopt for HTML5 tags that do not require a closing tag - sometimes known as self-closing tags.
 The XHTML markup language which succeeded HTML4 (and preceded HTML5) was syntactically much stricter than other versions of HTML and required all tags (including empty tags) to be closed.

-The closing of empty tags in HTML5 is not strictly necessary - indeed, there is some debate over whether or not it should be undertaken at all - but in our experiences it does not cause any problems and can in fact avoid problems with the use of some HTML parsing software.
+The closing of empty tags in HTML5 is no longer necessary.
+If an empty tag is closed, it will not prevent a web page from displaying properly, and can actually avoid problems with the use of some HTML parsing software.
 The World Wide Web Consortium (W3C) has this to say on the subject:

 "The term void elements is used to designate elements that must be empty . . .
 In HTML, these elements have a start tag only.
 The self-closing tag syntax may be used."